-Up to six hours of graduate-level course work taken at another accredited university may be counted toward the graduate hours required for the M.S. degree.
+Up to six hours of graduate-level course work taken at another accredited university may be counted toward the graduate hours required for the M.A.Geo. degree.
 These hours must not have been used toward completion of any other graduate degree.
-A request to count graduate-level hours taken at other institutions requires approval of the Graduate Coordinator and the Dean of the Graduate College.
-Prior approval is required if the course is taken after admission to the M.S.
-Program.
+A request to count graduatelevel hours taken at other institutions requires approval of the Graduate Coordinator and the Dean of the Graduate College.
+Prior approval is required if the course is taken after admission to the M.A.Geo.
+Students who wish to have hours taken at another institution counted towards the M.A.Geo. degree must contact the Graduate Coordinator with their request (see Section III above).
 The Graduate College requires an official transcript or other evidence that the courses to be transferred were graduate-level courses.